Vincelee78/TCG-Project-2-React/README.md

 To create an open-edit educational radiology resource that has been primarily compiled by radiologists and radiology trainees from across the world.

 ## Summary/User objectives:
-To provide medical resources for millions of individuals from around the world and make it available for free, particularly those from low and middle-income regions who do not have access to traditional pay-wall resources.
+Provide medical resources for millions of individuals from around the world and make it available for free, particularly those from low and middle-income regions who do not have access to traditional pay-wall resources.

 ## My goal/motivation for creating this project:
 By sharing our collective experience through interesting patient cases, we can make a real difference in how people are imaged and diagnosed.
 It will allow accessibility of radiology information to medical professionals in developing countries.